johnurbanik/prospector/README.md

 The system design is motivated more-so by work in [Decision Support Systems](https://dspace.mit.edu/handle/1721.1/47172) and [Knowledge-Based Systems](https://www.reidgsmith.com/Knowledge-Based_Systems_-_Concepts_Techniques_Examples_08-May-1985.pdf) than modern machine learning.

-Further, I leverage [Mystic](https://mystic.readthedocs.io/), a non-convex optimization and uncertainty quantification package that allows for relatively easy specification of constraints for an optimization problem.
-Mystic has the nice ability to specify 'penalties' in addition to constraints, unlike scipy.optimize.
-This means that the answers provided by the user can be violated, without having to engineer a very awkward objective function.

-I intended to implement an additional pass which allows the user to modify a histogram of the empirical distribution that the 20q section finds most likely (via sliders for each bin), but I did not have time.
-This could be done relatively easily with Streamlit, but I spent a long time thinking about how one could make this type of interaction interact with mystic and did not come up with a great way of translating the changes on the histogram to mystic penalties or constraints.

 #### Caveats / Limitations:
 - Wasted time on ProbLog, mystic